genesisdotnet/genesis/src/Executors/README.md

 * `Genesis.Output.XamarinViewModel`

 Generate a Xamarin Forms based ViewModel with INotifyPropertyChanged support

+* `Genesis.Output.XamarinView`

+Generate the .xaml markup for a Xamarin Forms Create/Edit view.

+* `Genesis.Output.ProrobufEntitiy`

+Generate a simple .proto file with CRUD actions and an entity

 ## Executor Development
 Right now, all of the executors are referenced by the main Cli project to avoid build events and an overcomplicated dev process.
 They're still MEF'd in though.